The History of Cloud Computing:

 How did Cloud Storage gain popularity with the general public?

 In the early 1980s, CompuServe provided customers with 128k of disk space to store whatever they needed.
 However, AT&T was one of the first companies to offer any kind of all-web-based storage on a larger scale with Personal Link Services in 1994 (1).
 Despite these examples, Cloud Storage wasn’t yet popular for use by the public.

 It wasn’t until companies realized they could use the internet to deliver services directly to consumers that the Cloud took off.
 Salesforce was one of the first to successfully take advantage of cloud computing with the on-demand purchase of their software to any customer who had internet access in 1999 (2).
 The successful use of Cloud Computing as a service for customers lead to it being more widely used, most popularly for Cloud Storage.

 In 2002 Amazon introduced its web-based retail services and quickly followed up with the launch of Amazon Web Services (AWS) in 2006 (2).
 AWS provides Cloud Services (including Cloud Storage) to other companies.
 Other large tech companies, such as Google, quickly followed suit.
 Before long, Cloud Storage became a popular way for businesses, and individuals, to securely store their data.
 Cloud providers now offer storage for a vast array of data,

 DOMA is an expert in navigating and deploying cloud services for federal, commercial, and healthcare customers.
-If you would like to find out if cloud services are right for your organization, consider getting a free cloud assessment from DOMA.
+If you would like to find out if cloud services are right for your organization, consider getting a comprehensive cloud assessment from DOMA.
 We are here to help you determine if AWS cloud services can make an impact on your team.
 If you’re unsure where to start or need help getting these services integrated, we can do the heavy lifting.
 Get started with the Cloud quickly.